How NOT to Get Swamped by It All

 love + justice,

-PS I teach a course on Feminist Copywriting, but really it’s new-world guide to building audience, power + livelihood, online — without using exploitative marketing tactics.
+PS I teach a course on Copywriting for Culture Makers, but really it’s new-world guide to building audience, power + livelihood, online — without using exploitative marketing tactics.
 Check it out?